Aidar5/nattoeng/docs/source/book/18_db/update.rst

     7 rows in set
     Time: 0.038s

 Now suppose that sw1 was replaced from 3750 model to 3850.
-Accordingly, not only the model field but also MAC address field was changed.
+Accordingly, not only model field but also MAC address field was changed.

 Making changes: